The genocide of the Armenians

 Passport of Hagop Handjian marked 'Return prohibited' issued by the new Turkish Republic, 'on behalf of the government of the Grand National Assembly of Turkey, on 19 July 1924'. © Coll.
 Armenian Heritage Center, Valencia.

-Truth about the revolutionary movement and government measures, a document published in Constantinople in 1916, as the extermination of the Armenians of the Ottoman Empire was completed, laid the foundation stone for the negationist edifice.
+Truth about the revolutionary movement and government measures, a document published in Constantinople in 1916, as the extermination of the Armenians of the Ottoman Empire was completed, laid the foundation stone of the negationist edifice.

 The first census of Republican Turkey in 1927 only counts 65,000 Armenians.
-In the official history of Turkey, written in the 1930s, Armenia is not mentioned, as if the Armenians had existed only as rebels and traitors to the homeland.
+In the official history of Turkey, written in the 1930s, Armenia is not mentioned, as if the Armenians had only existed as rebels and traitors to the homeland.
 The assassins of memory take over from the killers.

 ERASE FROM HISTORY

-From 1965, they claim, among other things, the recognition of the genocide perpetrated in 1915-1916.
+From 1965, they claim, among other things, recognition of the genocide perpetrated in 1915-1916.
 Turkey then sets up a state negationism focused on the denial of criminal intent, the reduction of the number of victims, or even, in an extreme form, the reversal of the accusation: it is the Armenians who perpetrated a genocide against the Turks!

 To any recognition of genocide by a state, a parliament, a city, the Turkish government responds with diplomatic, economic (and legal measures against its citizens).